andrealopezpalomeque/viaje-grupo/docs/splitting-logic.md

 **Last updated:** December 29, 2025

-This document explains how Text the Check calculates who owes whom.
+This document explains how Text The Check calculates who owes whom.

 ---